 Likewise, web-calling apps such as Skype and Viber let users speak to each other over the internet for free — as long as both sides have the app.

 Skype and other similar apps also allow you to load credit and make cheap calls over the internet.
-See the Mobile Roaming and Calling Mobiles guides for more tips.
+See the Mobile Roaming guide for more tips.